colinsurprenant/qpid/README.markdown

 RubyGem version of the Apache Qpid AMQP client implementation in Ruby, version M3

+Apache Qpid can be found here: http://cwiki.apache.org/qpid/

 This is a repackaged & gemified version of the Ruby Apache Qpid client, version M3.
 The primary goal for this Gem was for usage with RabbitMQ and Worling for submitting job requests from a non-evented web server.

 ## Modified by